71104/mvc.js/README.md

 </html>
 ```

-Much like AngularJS, you can use `mvc-cloak` to prevent showing template DOM before mvc.js has a chance to render it, but you'll have to style it on your own (mvc.js only removes the `mvc-cloak` attribute or CSS class after rendering).
+Much like in AngularJS, you can use `mvc-cloak` to prevent showing template DOM before mvc.js has a chance to render it, but you'll have to style it on your own (mvc.js only removes the `mvc-cloak` attribute or CSS class after rendering).

 ```html
 <html>